MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 SceneUnderstanding.QuerySettings querySettings;

-// Compute a scene but serialized as a byte array byte[] newSceneBlob = SceneObserver.ComputeSerialized(querySettings, 10.0f);
+// Compute a scene but serialized as a byte array SceneBuffer newSceneBuffer = SceneObserver.ComputeSerialized(querySettings, 10.0f);

-// If we want to use it immediatley we can de-serialize the scene ourselves Scene mySceneDeSerialized = Scene.Deserialize(newSceneBlob);
+// If we want to use it immediately we can de-serialize the scene ourselves byte[] newSceneData = new byte[newSceneBuffer.Size];
+newSceneBuffer.GetData(newSceneData);
+Scene mySceneDeSerialized = Scene.Deserialize(newSceneData);

 // Save newSceneBlob for later
 ```